pink88/Tuiss2HA/README.md

 ### Simultaneous blind positioning

 Use `tuiss2ha.simultaneous_blind_positioning` to move multiple blinds to the same position at the same time.
-This is useful for synchronized scenes.
-Note: this requires sufficient Bluetooth proxies/adapters to handle multiple concurrent connections.
+This is useful for synchronized scenes, howver this requires sufficient Bluetooth proxies/adapters to handle multiple concurrent connections.

 ## Configuration options